2025–26 Kansas City Roos men's basketball team

-The 2025–26 Kansas City Roos men's basketball team represents the University of Missouri–Kansas City during the 2025–26 NCAA Division I men's basketball season.
-The Roos, who are led by fourth-year head coach Marvin Menzies, play their home games at Swinney Recreation Center in Kansas City, Missouri as members of the Summit League.
+The 2025–26 Kansas City Roos men's basketball team represented the University of Missouri–Kansas City during the 2025–26 NCAA Division I men's basketball season.
+The Roos, who were led by fourth-year head coach Marvin Menzies, played their home games at Swinney Recreation Center in Kansas City, Missouri as members of the Summit League.

+The Roos finished the season 4–27 overall, 1–15 in the Summit League to finish in ninth place.
+In the Summit League tournament, Kansas City lost in the first round to Oral Roberts.

+On January 12, 2026, Kansas City announced that Menzies would not be retained as head coach following the conclusion of the 2025-26 schedule.
+Menzies would stay on as head coach for the remainder of the season.
+At the time of the announcement, the Roos were 4-14 and two defeats into a season-ending fifteen game losing streak.
+Only one of the four victories was versus NCAA Division I opposition.

 Previous season

 The Roos finished the 2024–25 season 13–20, 4–12 in Summit League play, to finish in eighth place.
-They defeated Oral Roberts, before falling to top-seeded and eventual tournament champions Omaha in the quarterfinals of the Summit League tournament.
+They defeated Oral Roberts, before falling to top-seeded and eventual tournament champions Omaha in the quarterfinals of The Summit League tournament.